Group representations in the homology of 3-manifolds: Introduction

 \subsection{Ingredients of the proof}

 The proof of the main theorem will be given in Section \ref{sec:geom}.
-We will show how, given a $3$-manifold $N$ with a free $G$-action, and a simple $\grpalg$-module $V$, one may perform a sequence of $G$-equivariant Dehn surgeries to produce a $3$-manifold $N'$ with a free $G$-action such that there is an isomorphism of $\grpalg$-modules $H_1(N',\Q)\cong H_1(N,\Q)\oplus V$.
-To facilitate the reading, we first sketch this construction in Section \ref{sec:summary}.
-Starting from a rational homology $3$-sphere with a free $G$-action, as given by Cooper--Long, we will then iterate this construction to realise an arbitrary $\grpalg$-module.
+We will show how, given a $3$-manifold $M$ with a free $G$-action, and a finitely generated $\grpalg$-module $V$, one may perform a sequence of $G$-equivariant Dehn surgeries to produce a $3$-manifold $M'$ with a free $G$-action such that there is an isomorphism of $\grpalg$-modules $H_1(M',\Q)\cong H_1(M,\Q)\oplus V$ -- see Corollary \ref{cor:add}; and also how, given a $3$-manifold $M$ with a free $G$-action such that $H_1(M,\Q)$ has a $\grpalg$-submodule isomorphic to $\regmodg$, one can ``kill'' that submodule -- see Proposition \ref{prop:removeeQG}.
+Starting from a $3$-manifold with a free $G$-action and arbitrary homology, one can then iterate the above two steps to realise any given $\grpalg$-module -- see Theorem~\ref{thm:bodymain}.

 One of these surgeries is prescribed by the coefficients of an idempotent $e\in \grpalg$ such that $\grpalg e\cong V$, and for this step to yield the desired result, we need $e$ to satisfy a technical algebraic condition.
 The following result, which we will prove in Section \ref{sec:alg} as Corollary \ref{cor:goodidempotent}, says that all idempotents in $\grpalg$ indeed do possess the required property.